anan-123/river-crossing-game/README.md

 If you cross moving obstacle (light blue slab) : 10 points

-If you move in opp.direction of end : for coming back in :
+If you move in opposite direction of end : for coming back in :

                                      :1.dark blue slab: -8 points
                                      :2.light blue slab : -13 points